Skip to main content

 • Your bite feels uneven when you close your mouth

-After Deep Cleaning (Scaling & Root Planing)
+After Deep Cleaning (Scaling and Root Planing)

 First 24 Hours